Why Outdated Enterprise Architecture Is Killing Businesses

 Architects may spend months or even years developing elegant models and frameworks, only to find that they don't align with the actual needs of the business.
-This can result in a significant gap between the ideal state of the organization and the messy reality on the ground.
+This can result in a significant gap between the ideal state of the organisation and the messy reality on the ground.

-Breaking Free from the status quo & Red Tape
+Breaking Free from the status quo

 And let's not forget about the hefty price tag that comes with enterprise architecture.
-Hiring an army of architects to create endless diagrams and charts can cost a fortune, and for what?
+Hiring an army of Architects to create endless diagrams and charts can cost a fortune, and for what?
 To create a maze of bureaucratic red tape that stifles innovation and creativity?

 In short, current enterprise architecture models are a relic of the past, a dinosaur that's struggling to adapt to a rapidly changing world.
-It's time to embrace the future of "cybernated data-driven architecture" and leave the old ways behind.
+It's time to embrace the future of cybernated data-driven architecture and leave the old ways behind.
 Otherwise, you might as well be trying to steer a horse and carriage through rush-hour traffic.

 evolution & adaptation of enterprise architecture

-However, to be fair, many enterprise architects are acutely aware of this challenge and work hard to bridge the gap.
+Enterprise architects are acutely aware of this challenge and work hard to bridge the gap.
 They understand that the best models and frameworks are those that are rooted in real-world data and feedback from stakeholders.

 In an age of rapidly evolving technologies and business models, it can be difficult to stay on top of the latest trends and developments.
-As a result, enterprise architecture must constantly evolve and adapt in order to remain relevant to the needs of the organization.
+As a result, enterprise architecture must constantly evolve and adapt in order to remain relevant to the needs of the organisation.